 Venice 3 Day Itinerary: The Perfect City Break

-Live the authentic Venice with this guide to the city.
+Live the authentic Venice with this guide to the city

 From the variety of its majestic museums to its breathtaking architecture and tasty food, Venice is the perfect city break.
 Three days isn’t long.
 We want you to see as much as possible of this city –without needing a holiday at the end– so we’ve organised your itinerary to follow Venice’s neighbourhoods.
 It will save you time and your feet will thank you (and us).
 Read on to find our expert advice on how to plan your Venice 3 day itinerary.
 You’ll discover the best museums, shopping venues and restaurants to experience Venezia as a local.
+We here at Plum Guide have done all the hard work for you, so all you need to worry about is what topping you're gong to opt for on your first local pizza.

-Santa Croce and Dorsoduro
+Day 1: Visit Santa Croce and Dorsoduro

 Venice is divided into six districts, sestieri in Venetian: Cannaregio, Castello, Dorsoduro, San Marco, Santa Croce and San Polo.
 The city has plenty of accommodation available and, if you’re staying in one of Plum Guide’s approved homes in Venice, you can choose any sestiere of your liking.